ZWang-Lab/tRFtarget/README.md

 The database also provides experimental evidence of the predicted tRF-mRNA interactions and functional studies on tRFs based on manually curated publications.
 The experimental evidence are classed into 2 categories: *gene level evidence* and *site level evidence*.

 ## Contact Us
-Users are welcome to send feedbacks, suggestions or comments on the tRFtarget database, and report tRF target experiments or tRF functional studies that are not included in the database through the [issue](https://github.com/ZWang-Lab/tRFtarget/issues).
+Users are welcome to send feedbacks, suggestions or comments on the tRFtarget database, and report tRF target experiments or tRF functional studies that are not included in the database through [Issues](https://github.com/ZWang-Lab/tRFtarget/issues).